tim-band/js-dataentrygrid/README.md

     selected rows (optional, default `anchorRow`)
 *   `selectionColumn` **[number](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Number)** The other end
     of the selected columns (optional, default `anchorColumn`)

+### selectAll

+Sets the selection to be all cells, with the anchor at the top left.

 ### rowCount